-A range of acute and community based services are available to all members of the community and includes an integrated General Practitioner (GP)/community health service.
-The facility has 14 clinical rooms, an imaging department, and is serviced by three GPs, a range of allied health and nursing staff, as well as a variety of visiting health care professionals.
+Quirindi Hospital offers a range of acute and community-based services including an integrated GP/community health service.
+The hospital has 20 acute beds, three emergency department beds and an aged care day service.
+The facility is serviced by GPs, allied health and nursing staff, as well as visiting health care professionals.

-The closest major rural referral hospital is Tamworth Base Hospital, which is a 50 minute drive from Quirindi.
-Tamworth Hospital is a 275 bed facility with a 24 hour level 5 emergency department and an 8 bed intensive care unit.
+The closest major rural referral hospital is Tamworth Hospital, a 50 min drive from Quirindi.
+Tamworth Hospital is a 275-bed facility with a 24 hour level 5 emergency department and an eight bed intensive care unit.